crelies/AdvancedList/README.md

 You control the view through an instance of `ListService`.
 The service manages the current state and the items of the list.
 Use it to append, update or remove items and to modify the state of the list.
 The view listens to the service and updates itself if needed.

+### Pagination

+If you want to use pagination you can choose between the `lastItemPagination` and the `thresholdItemPagination`.
+Both concepts are described [here](https://github.com/crelies/ListPagination).
+Just pass `.lastItemPagination` or `.thresholdItemPagination` including the required parameters to the `AdvancedList` initializer.

+**Skip pagination setup by using `.noPagination`.**

 ## Example